-Approved law How the law infringes on the right to public information Examples of bad practices 1.
-"Law on Secrets" (continued) The law requires two government entities-the Congress (Article 11) and the judiciary (Article 14)-to request CNDS authorization, violating judicial oversight and civilian control over government branches.
-In 2015, Congress introduced a repeal bill under the leadership of the Committee on Legislation and Constitutional Affairs.
+Approved law How the law infringes on the right to public information Examples of bad practices Law on Secrets (continued) In 2015, Congress introduced a repeal bill under the leadership of the Committee on Legislation and Constitutional Affairs.
 However, Congress has not ruled on the bill to date.
 The IAIP has issued two resolutions regarding the law.
 First, Resolution SO-077-2015, which requested the annulment of a CNDS resolution (CNDS-069-2014) declaring information from various government institutions confidential.
 Second, Resolution SE-001-2015, issued at the National Anti-Corruption Council's request, which ordered the Honduran Congress to carry out a thorough reform of the law.
 Neither have come to fruition.
 In turn, in 2016, civil society organizations filed a motion to declare the "Law on Secrets" unconstitutional, asserting that 13 of the law's 17 articles violate the Honduran Constitution as well as international agreements Honduras has ratified.
-The motion has neither been resolved nor denied. and the National Electric Power Company (Empresa Nacional de Energía Eléctrica, ENEE), among others.
+The motion has neither been resolved nor denied.

-Approved law How the law infringes on the right to public information Examples of bad practices 2.
 National Intelligence Law, approved by Decree 211-2012 on January 18, 2013, sanctioned by the executive branch on April 9, 2013 and published in the government gazette on April 16, 2013.
 Article 18 states that all activities, information, and intelligence documents will be kept confidential since their content is reserved or secret.
 The law states that the National Intelligence and Research Directorate "will operate as a decentralized entity of the National Defense and Security Council and will possess functional, administrative, and budgetary independence; for which the Secretary of Finance will make the corresponding budgetary forecasts in accordance with Article 10 of the Special Law of the National Defense and Security Council.
-In other words, this entity that can capture personal data, but all its information is kept ultrasecret, and the entity is not subject to oversight from any other government institution.
+In other words, this entity that can capture personal data, but all its information is kept ultra-secret, and the entity is not subject to oversight from any other government institution.
 Based on Law and Resolution 069-2014, the National Intelligence and Research Directorate is the CNDS' agency responsible for receiving and analyzing information of the 18 public institutions whose information was ordered to be classified as confidential.
-3. Population Security Law, approved by Legislative Decree 105-2011; reformed by Legislative Decree 166-2011 and Decree 58-2012, which interpret Articles 7 and 9.
-The law levies a tax to generate funds to prevent and combat crime, but does not establish an adequate accountability mechanism: It generates millions in revenue, as Article 6 states that "the [Fund] will never be less than 1.5 billion lempiras (\$61,235,785) When it is not possible to raise the amount indicated the executive branch must provide the remaining balance."
-Originally, Article 3 provided for an accountability system that allowed the population to know, through quarterly evaluations, how funds were being administered.
-However, by means of Decree166-2011, this article was amended, limiting it to accountability only to the Ministry of Finance through the General Treasury of the Republic.
-Case 1: Use of 200 million lempiras to pay the debts of the ENEE's debts.
-On December 29, 2014, the CNDS approved use of funds to invest in ENEE bonds.
-The action was declared "state secret" and will be classified for 15 years.